GaetanRole/symfony-lts-website-skeleton-starter/README.md

 $ ./vendor/bin/phpcs src/[FILE]
 ```

-To see all available routes :
+To see all available routes:

 ```bash
 $ bin/console debug:router
 ```

-To see all services
+To see all services:

 ```bash
 $ bin/console debug:container